superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 # The Latest Version

-Details of the latest version can be found at http://superpowered.com/superpowered-audio-sdk/
+Details of the latest version can be found at https://superpowered.com/superpowered-audio-sdk/

 # Licensing

-The Superpowered Audio SDK offers free and paid licenses.
+The Superpowered SDKs offers free and paid licenses.
 Most apps qualify for a free license.

-For details, please see: http://superpowered.com/license
+For details, please see: https://superpowered.com/licensing

 For licensing inquiries, please email licensing@superpowered.com.